Lofexidine: Pharmacology

-Ki represents the dissociation constant for lofexidine's binding to a specific subtype of alpha-2 receptor.
+Ki represents the dissociation constant for lofexidine's binding to a specific subtype of α2 receptor.
 The smaller the Ki value, the stronger the drug binds to the receptor to exert its activity.

 Lofexidine inhibits the release of norepinephrine in the central and peripheral nervous system, thereby reducing some of the symptoms of opioid withdrawal, but it has no documented effect on drug craving and endogenous opioid levels.

 Pharmacokinetics

 Lofexidine's oral bioavailability is about 90%, with extensive oral absorption.
 Peak plasma concentrations occur at 3 hours after a single administration, with a half-life of 11 hours.
 Lofexidine is extensively metabolized by the liver, and primarily cleared by the kidney.
-It is 80-90% plasma protein bound.
+It is 80–90% plasma protein bound.

 Chemistry

-Lofexidine exists as a solid at room temperature, with a melting point of 127 degrees C. The pair of ortho chlorine (Cl−) atoms on the phenyl ring are necessary for lofexidine's agonism at the α2a adrenergic receptor subtype; removal of either chlorine atom results in antagonism at the receptor.
+Lofexidine exists as a solid at room temperature, with a melting point of 127 degrees C. The pair of ortho chlorine (Cl−) atoms on the phenyl ring are necessary for lofexidine's agonism at the α2A adrenergic receptor subtype; removal of either chlorine atom results in antagonism at the receptor.